aametwally/CF_LTx_Microbiome/README.md

 * remove code blocks of unused analysis in the manuscript.
 * Rerun the final analysis again and update the manuscript accordingly.
 * Add GitHub repo URL to the paper.
+* Integrate all metadata files into one file.